-- Eligibility Criteria for Participation in the Georgia Alternate Assessment 2.0 This form should remain with the student's IEP record according to IEP guidelines. - Test Participation Documentation for Eligible EL Students (EL-TPC Plan) - Fact Sheet 1: Category of Accommodations - Fact Sheet 2: Examples of Accommodations Based on Student Characteristics - Fact Sheet 3: Do's and Don'ts When Selecting Accommodations - Fact Sheet 4: Guidelines for Administering Specific Accommodations - Teacher Tool 1: Access Needs that may Require Accommodations - Teacher Tool 2: Accommodations from the Student's Perspective - Teacher Tool 3: Assessment Accommodations Agreement - Teacher Tool 4: Logistics Planning Checklist
+- Eligibility Criteria for Participation in the Georgia Alternate Assessment 2.0 (GAA 2.0) - Test Participation Documentation for Eligible EL Students (EL-TPC Plan) - Fact Sheet 1: Category of Accommodations - Fact Sheet 2: Examples of Accommodations Based on Student Characteristics - Fact Sheet 3: Do's and Don'ts When Selecting Accommodations - Fact Sheet 4: Guidelines for Administering Specific Accommodations - Teacher Tool 1: Access Needs that May Require Accommodations - Teacher Tool 2: Accommodations from the Student's Perspective - Teacher Tool 3: Assessment Accommodations Agreement - Teacher Tool 4: Logistics Planning Checklist

-Eligibility Criteria for the Participation in the Georgia Alternate Assessment 2.0 (GAA)
+Eligibility Criteria for the Participation in the Georgia Alternate Assessment 2.0 (GAA 2.0)

-Step I: Review the Eligibility Criteria for GAA
+Step I: Review the Eligibility Criteria for GAA 2.0

-Prior to reviewing the eligibility criteria for GAA, the Individualized Education Program (IEP) team must understand all assessment options, including the characteristics of each assessment and the potential implications of each assessment choice.
+Prior to reviewing the eligibility criteria for GAA 2.0, the Individualized Education Program (IEP) team must understand all assessment options, including the characteristics of each assessment and the potential implications of each assessment choice.
 The GAA 2.0 is intended for students with the most significant cognitive disabilities.
 Instruction for these students is based on alternate academic achievement standards, which are aligned to the Georgia Standards of Excellence at a reduced depth, breadth, and complexity.
 Beginning with students who enroll in ninth grade for the first time on or after the 2020-2021 school year, students who participate in the GAA 2.0 will be eligible for the state-defined alternate diploma rather than the regular high school diploma (SBOE Rule 160-4-2-.48).